-If you have a dipstick in your outboard or inboard, this step is a little simpler.
-If you are running an older two-stroke motor without a dipstick, checking your oil will be even more important and you will want to make sure to take the time to do it.
-Two-stroke motors burn oil in the fuel so you will need to add oil more regularly versus a four-stroke that uses oil only for lubrication.
+For inboard or outboard motors equipped with a dipstick, this step is simple.
+Operating an older two-stroke motor without a dipstick?
+Then checking your oil regularly is even more important.
+Two-stroke motors run on a mixture of fuel and oil, so you will need to add oil more often than compared to a four-stroke that uses oil only for lubrication.